Mirzipan/Homm3_BG_Database/docs/units/trolls.md

 ## Notes

-- The ability is applied right after the Wraiths are activated.
+- The ability is applied right after the Trolls are activated.
 - Should the Trolls be attacked by [Wyverns](wyverns.md), both the damage and the healing take place simultaneously.
 This means Trolls only remove up to 2 :damage:.